Revision Weight-loss Surgery in Mexico

-Revision weight loss surgery is for people who are either dissatisfied with the results of their original bariatric surgery, have developed some complication(s) because of it, or have regained the weight they had initially shed.
+Revision weight loss surgery in Mexico is for people who are either dissatisfied with the results of their original bariatric surgery, have developed some complication(s) because of it, or have regained the weight they had initially shed.

 - Not making healthy food choices